azamd/PROJET-SDL/README.md

 make
 ./game
 ```

-# How to report for an issue
+# HOW TO REPORT FOR AN ISSUE

 If you have any problem, please post in the issues tab or mail us at cyberpunk@gmail.com.
 Any feedback would be appreciated.

-# WEB Site
+# WEB SITE

 www.cyberpunk.com.tn